 Shopify Apps allow Shopify merchants to add more functionality to their Shopify online shop.
 There are thousands of apps, each one providing features to different parts of a web shop.
 This includes design elements for the front-end side or automation tasks and integrations with other software on the back-end side.

 We have extensive experience in developing Shopify apps – both through our own apps in the Shopify App Store and through projects with our customers.
 In this blog post, we will share our vast experiences and deal with what it means to develop a Shopify app.
-We also want to make a conscise effort to include the costs and how the process will look when you start an app development journey in an effort to help you understand how to build Shopify apps.
+We also want to make a concise effort to include the costs and how the process will look when you start an app development journey in an effort to help you understand how to build Shopify apps.

 App VS Plugin